 Up to four million young people and adults in Europe are given the opportunity to study, work or volunteer in another country through the Erasmus+ program.
-The stated goals of the new programme, which is being implemented over the next seven years, are to improve the competence level and employability of young people and to encourage cross-border partnerships and the collaboration between educational institutes within the programme countries.
+The stated goals of the program are to improve the competence level and employability of young people and to encourage cross-border partnerships and the collaboration between educational institutes within the programme countries.

-All officially enrolled students, who have completed at least the first year of a basic course (bachelor) at the start of the year abroad.
-The course must be in a field of study that is relevant to your Erasmus exchange.
+All officially enrolled students (Bachelor & Master), who have completed at least the first year of a basic course (Bachelor) at the start of the year abroad.
+The course must be in a field of study that is relevant to your Erasmus+ exchange.

 To all the partner institutions of the Music and Arts University of the City of Vienna.

-As part of the new Erasmus+ programmes, you can spend a maximum of 12 months per study cycle (bachelor’s or master’s) at guest universities.
-The minimum length per stay is three months.
+As part of the new Erasmus+ programmes, you can spend a maximum of 12 months per study cycle (bachelor’s or master’s) at host universities.
+The minimum length per stay is two months.

 Financial support for Erasmus+ placements by students is based on the various living costs in the destination countries (€ 420.00 to 520.00 monthly).
 This EU grant is calculated by the MUK, recorded in the grant agreement and paid out accordingly.

 Study grants, family allowance and orphan’s pensions can be received at the same time.
 Other grants for stays abroad are also offered by some authorities.
-Please contact the relevant authorities (e.g. Study Grant Authority, local tax authorities,...).
+Please contact the relevant authorities for more information (e.g. Study Grant Authority, local tax authorities, etc.).

-Each Erasmus student is exempt from the tuition fees of the guest and home university.
+Each Erasmus+ student is exempt from the tuition fees of the guest and home university.
 The ÖH fee at MUK must still be paid.
 If there is something similar at the host institution, this must also be paid.

 In principle, at least 30 ECTS should be agreed in the learning agreement for each Erasmus semester and proven upon your return to the MUK.
 To avoid demands for repayment of the paid bursaries, at least 3 ECTS should be attained per placement stay.